Army of Tennesee Civil War Relics Authentic

 WP 35.
 Haiman Bros.
 Confederate Enlisted-man’s Cavalry Saber.

 Classic Confederate saber produced by Louis and Elijah Haiman’s firm in Columbus GA.
 Original tarred canvas grip and single strand iron wire wrap in quite good condition.
+Guard to blade fit has some play.
 Note Roman numerals scratched on the face.
 Blade has mostly smooth surfaces with some light surface oxidation.
 Scabbard is in remarkably good condition with smooth surfaces and nary a ding.
 Classic Haiman construction with thick brass mounts and crude lap seam.
 Iron throat, rings, and drag are replacements.
 Ex.
 Glenn Glakas collection.

 WP 36.
 Confederate Imported P-53 Enfield Rifle Musket with Anchor Over “S” Mark.